 We have strong links with local community groups, especially those supporting children and young people with disabilities.
 Students in 6th Form have a wide variety of work experience to choose from because of great community links with local employers.

-We have a 2-class satellite provision based within a local primary school where community links are developing to ensure inclusive practice.
+We have a 2-class satellite provision based within a local primary school, and a newly established 1 class satellite based in a local secondary school where community links are developing to ensure inclusive practice.

 Managing staff workload - 2